venkyy8/Terraform/EKS-Cluster-Creation/Approach-1/README.md

 ```

-## Thank you For Having Great Learning
+## Thank you for the great learning experience.